aspose-font/Aspose.Font-Documentation/java/developer-guide/working-with-truetype-and-opentype-fonts/_index.md

 ---
-title: Working with TrueType and OpenType Fonts | Java
+title: Work with TrueType and OpenType Fonts| Java
 linktitle: Working with TrueType and OpenType Fonts
 type: docs
 weight: 30